 The preparation of financial statements in conformity with generally accepted accounting principles requires the Foundation to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates, and those differences could be material.

 Grants

-Grant commitments are charged to operations at the time the grants are approved and signed by the Board of Directors, or the President as designated by the Board.
+Grant commitments are charged to operations when grant contracts are signed by the grantee following approval by the Jerome Board of Directors or President as designated by the Board.